0xDBFB7/scientific_standards/README.md

 ##### (This reminds me of electronic pregnancy tests - [the presence](https://doi.org/10.1055/s-0034-1368589) of a simple color sensor reading a strip of paper rather than a human eye does not improve the underlying sensitivity of the test, but [especially when pressure to report a certain important finding is present] nevertheless produces more accurate results by removing the ability to fool oneself.)

 Second, under absolutely optimal conditions, the LOD of LIBS is generally claimed to be about 0.6 ppm.
 The authors report results down to a few dozens of parts-per-billion by using an apparently novel plasma correction method.
 A standard for LIBS which contained only the logic "LOD < existing precedent?
-Discuss with experts; publish methods for commentary first; no medical results." would have removed this paper from the literature.
+Discuss with experts; publish methods for commentary first; no medical results." would have flagged this paper.

 - If the authors wanted to demonstrate a new innovation to LIBS that reduced the LOD or made it possible to detect metals in gallstones (the implied goal, given the publication venue), I am sure such a report would be welcomed.
 - If the authors wanted to report the variation of heavy metals in gallstones, there is presumably much precedent in heavy-metals analysis; accepted protocols used by healthcare workers.
 The use of n=2 gallstones from just two different ages would perhaps make this result underpowered for this purpose.